pulzze/autoflow-documentation/docs/ids/action-condition-is-non-empty-list/tooltip.md

-This Action returns true or false if the given input array is empty or not.
+Determines if an array is empty